platformsh/platformsh-docs/docs/src/development/variables/set-variables.md

     export DEPLOY='Never on a Friday'
 ```

-In the above example, when some `deploy/environment.tracker.txt` file is found the variable `DEPLOY` is set to `Friday`, and otherwise if it's missing `Never on a Friday`.
-When you SSH into the app container, `File found.` prints to the session.

-While sanity checks like this are useful while troubleshooting, including these kinds of commands isn't recommended.
+While sanity checks like this are useful during troubleshooting, you shouldn't include such commands in your final code.
+Because the `.environment` file is run at the start of an SSH session, the message is printed at the start of the session.

-Even though your SSH command executes successfully, if you later on attempt to download data from one of your mounts using the CLI command `platform mount:download`, this error returns:
+Even when your SSH command executes successfully, you might later attempt to download data from one of your mounts,
+such as by using the CLI command `platform mount:download`.
+When you do, you see this error:

 ```bash
 protocol version mismatch -- is your shell clean?